nishigandha1234/nishigandha1234/README.md

 ## 🚀 About Me

-A **Full Stack Java Developer** with hands-on experience in building scalable web applications and robust backend systems.Proficient in Core Java, SQL, HTML, CSS and Micro services with a strong understanding of both frontend and backend development.
-Skilled in designing and developing responsive optimizing database queries, and integrating APIs to deliver seamless user experiences.
+A **Full Stack Java Developer** with hands-on experience in building scalable web applications and robust backend systems.
+Proficient in **Core Java, SQL, HTML, CSS, Micro services** and **Swift** with a strong understanding of both **frontend and backend development**.
+Skilled in designing and developing responsive optimizing database queries and integrating APIs to deliver seamless user experiences.
 Adept at collaborating across teams to deliver high-quality software solutions on time.
 Seeking a challenging development role to contribute technical expertise, drive innovation and build impactful applications.
 With hands-on experience in both Core-Java as well as manual testing.
-I focus on writing efficient test cases, performing regression, functional, and system testing, and optimizing test scenarios to ensure maximum coverage.
+I focus on writing efficient test cases, performing regression, functional, system testing and optimizing test scenarios to ensure maximum coverage.

-I'm proficient in **Core Java, SQL, HTML5, CSS3**, and **Swift**, and have practical experience with tools like **Jira, Git, Eclipse, IntelliJ IDEA**, and **Visual Studio Code**.
+Have practical experience with tools like **Jira, Git, Eclipse, IntelliJ IDEA, SQL*Plus** and **Visual Studio Code**.
 I thrive in agile environments and enjoy collaborating with teams to deliver high-quality, bug-free software.

 Currently, I’m enhancing my expertise as a **Full Stack Java Intern** at Testyantra Pvt.
 Ltd., working on real-time projects and backend solutions while applying modern development and testing practices.